 The time at which the last motion key of the shape is sampled.
 Other motion keys must be uniformly spaced within this range.
 Times can be absolute or relative as long as shutter and motion times use the same convention.
 By convention, the times are frame relative.
 For example, start and end times -0.5 to 0.5 indicate that two motion keys will be sampled midway between the previous and current frame, and the current frame and next frame.
 This is applied to cameras, lights, and shapes.

 Controls filtering of noisy velocities resulting in the faster rendering of motion blur from physics simulations.
-The default value 0.001 should have little to no visual impact.
+The default value of 0.001 should have little to no visual impact.
 Setting it to zero disables filtering entirely.

 Volume implicit nodes can be used to load OpenVDB files for rendering volumes and implicit surfaces respectively.